VATfaqs.com

 Knesset strikes down Smotrich’s VAT exemption order

-Jerusalem Post · about 11 hours ago
+Jerusalem Post · 21 days ago

 The Knesset rejected Finance Minister Bezalel Smotrich’s order to double the VAT exemption ceiling on personal imports to $150, voting 59 against and 25 in favor.
 The order was intended to lower the cost of living and reduce online purchase prices, but critics warned it would harm local businesses.